Frvetz/FS22_RealisticDamageSystem/README.md

 - adapted German translation
 - adapted Russian translation
 - added more objects to the pallet
-- fixed problem where the vehicle damage does not represent the rds damages (when vehicle damage is added by another mod)
+- fixed problem where the vehicle damage did not represent the rds damages (when vehicle damage was added by another mod)

 [⤴️ Go to top / ⤴️ Nach oben springen](#top)